docelic/amber-introduction/README.md

 It is important to explain exactly what is happening from when you run the application til Amber starts serving the aplication:

 1. `crystal src/<app_name>.cr` - you or a script starts Amber
 1. `require "../config/*"` - as the first thing, `config/*` is required.
 Inclusion is in alphabetical order.
-Crystal only looks for *.cr files and only files in the current dir are included
+Crystal only looks for *.cr files and only files in config/ are loaded (no subdirectories)
 	1. `config/application.cr` - this is usually the first file in `config/`
 		1. `require "./initializers/**"` - loads all initializers.
 There is only one initializer by default, `initializer/database.cr`.
 Here we have a double star ("**") and that means inclusion of all files including subdirectories.
 Inclusion is always current-dir first, then depth.
 		1. `require "amber"` - Amber itself is loaded